How to Change Your Name by Deed Poll

-A deed poll is the most common way to change your name in England and Wales.
+A deed poll is the most common way to change your name in the United Kingdom.
 Thousands of people use them every year to update their identity legally.
 The process is quick, affordable, and doesn't require any legal expertise.

 Here's everything you need to know about changing your name by deed poll.